bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-47-debt-destruction.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 43</span></h3>
-<p>The ultimate life avoids debt that creates dependencies on systems or people that could exploit your vulnerability or limit your freedom to make ethical choices.</p>
+<p>Joa avoids debt that creates dependencies on systems or people that could exploit your vulnerability or limit your freedom to make ethical choices.</p>
 </div>

 <div class="verse">